nganha1897/ecommerce/README.md

-# TechMart: An full-stack ecommerce web application built with Java and Spring Framework
+# TechMart: A full-stack ecommerce web application built with Java and Spring Framework

 ## Project Overview
 This application uses Java, Spring Boot framework, Bootstrap, and MySQL database to build an electronics ecommerce website.